Skål International USA Names Jim Dwyer 2022 Bill Sweet Member of Distinction Recipient

 The meeting earlier this month was the first time Skål had been able to hold a face-to-face meeting since 2019 due to the pandemic.
 Skål USA took the time to present an actual award to Valerie Davis, Skål Hawaii, who took home the honor in 2021, and Alton Hagen, Skål Kansas City, who was awarded the distinction in 2020, as both of those awardees took place virtually.
 The time and effort all these individuals have given to Skål International USA is exemplary.

 Skål International is the world's largest global network of Tourism Professionals promoting Tourism, Business, and Friendship worldwide since 1934.
 Its members are Directors and Executives of the Tourism sector who relate to each other to address common interest issues, improve a business network, and promote destinations.
 Skål International has nearly 12,500 members in 318 clubs in 96 countries around the world.
 Skål International USA is currently the largest National Committee in Skål International, with over 1,500 members in 43 clubs nationwide.
 For more information about Skål International and membership, please visit: https://www.usa.skal.org.
-Contact: Pam Davis, 808-225-8229, [email protected]lusa.org.
+Contact: Pam Davis, 808-225-8229, [email protected].

 SOURCE Skal International USA